psergi73/gRPC-GNMI/README.md

 # gRPC-GNMI
 This repository contains a Java GNMI Client.

-Download the project locally and issue the below command depending of it  will run ona Windows or Linux machine.
+Download the zip file  locally and issue the below command  from the  root folder.
+Depending  if i t  will run ona Windows or Linux machine  the syntax is slightly different.

 JRE 1.8 is a prerequisite to run the application